adrian-pascual/blogdown-site/hugo_coder/content/posts/2022-01-30-skateboarding-and-statistics/index.en.markdown

 # New field with gender
 df_gender <- raw %>%
-  # Rename two contests that were mis-catagorized by gender
+  # Rename two contests that were mis-categorized by gender
   mutate(contest = str_replace_all(contest, "Jsg  Jerusalem Skater Girls", "Jsg Jerusalem Skater"),
          contest = str_replace_all(contest, "King Of Street Mansfield Ladies", "Ladies King Of Street Mansfield")) %>% extract(contest, into = 'gender',